Bhanumotir Khel

 Bhanumotir Khel is a Bengali television soap opera that premiered on 8 January 2018 and aired on Zee Bangla.
-Produced by Subrata Roy, it starred Sreyasri Roy and Rubel Das.
+Produced by Subrata Roy, it starred Sreyasri Roy and Surya Rubel Das.
 It replaced Baksho Bodol.
 This show went off air on 14 June 2019, and in its place Soudaminir Sonsar started from 17 June.

 Plot

 Currently in the story of Bhanumotir Khel, after an air crash, Meghraj and Bhanumoti are located in two separated spaces.
 Their daughter Bhelki is growing up with Bhanumoti, Bhelki is also a street magician who is taking care of her ailing mother and fighting against all odds.
 Accidentally, Bhelki meets Meghraj several times not knowing that she is actually his daughter.
 The main antagonist Mohini Sarkar, impressed with the magic of Bhelki, pays a lot of money to take Bhelki to their house Jaadumahal.
 Just before that day she treats Bhelki and her mother in a renowned hotel in the city where incidentally Meghraj and Ahona (Megh's secretary) also comes for dinner.
 Will Meghraj meet Bhanumoti?